 Daughter of John and Lucy, Hermione recently returned home with her boyfriend Greg.
 She spent an idyllic childhood at Aigas exploring the estate on her Highland pony.
 After studying History of Art at university, Hermione went straight to work as a journalist at the Telegraph Magazine in London and then Scottish Field in Edinburgh.
 She still writes freelance when she can find the time.

 New to the Aigas team, Greg swapped the green and pleasant lands of East Sussex for a life in the Highlands.
 After leaving university Greg moved to London and joined Foxtons where he built up an extensive background in property, he now manages the Aigas estate and its infrastructure.
-Greg is an avid rugby fan, having played for Harlequins in his younger years, and he is always keen for a good old rugby chat.
+Greg is an avid rugby fan, having played for Harlequins in his younger years.

 Aigas’ indispensable book-keeper and secretary, Sheila, has worked at the field centre since 2003.
 Her hobbies include playing the accordion, walking, gardening, craft work and child-minding her grand-daughter.
 She is also involved with the local WRI, and Church social group, and works alongside Lucy Lister-Kaye, as treasurer of Scotland’s Gardens local district.

 Born and bred in Aberdeen, Marjory studied Hotel Management and has worked in various hotels in the UK, and one in Canada.
 25 years ago she moved north, married and settled in nearby Kiltarlity.
 She has two daughters, one in her final year at university in Edinburgh and the other about to head to university in Aberdeen.
 Marjory is an active member of various local organisations within Kiltarlity Village.
 Her hobbies include hill walking, ski-ing and craft work.